+Groceries are EXPENSIVE.
 While I try to keep tabs on my grocery store purchases during my trip up and down the aisles, I'm still a little shocked at the prices of some items when I read the final tally on the receipt.
-We all know that we pay a premium for packaged foods, but even though I'd love to make my own freshly baked bread, I'm not apt to fit it into my work schedule week after week.
-Nevertheless, there are several foods that are simple to make and worth the effort since they'll save you at the grocery store.
+We all know that we pay a premium for packaged foods, but even though I'd love to make my own freshly baked bread, I'm not likely to fit it into my work schedule week after week .
+There are several foods that are simple to make and worth the effort since they'll save you at the grocery store .
 The next time you reach for that container of hummus, consider pulling out the food processor and making it instead!

 At more than $5 for a 10-ounce tub, hummus can be a costly purchase when you consider that garbanzo beans cost about $1 for a 15-ounce can.
-Hit up an ethnic market for deals on tahini, and blend till your heart's content !
+Hit up a market for deals on tahini, and blend till your heart's content .

 If you're looking to spice up your snacking habits, salsa is a low-calorie alternative to many snack aisle enticements, but packaged fresh salsa can run upward of $0.40 per ounce.
 If you're lucky enough to be shopping during tomato season, stock up on those luscious red delights to blend a batch of your own (you can always freeze the extra tomatoes to use when the temperatures drop).
 Even better: look to your garden for tomatoes, peppers, onions, cilantro, and limes for the ultimate discount!

-Store-bought pure vanilla extract cab exceed $3 an ounce.
+Store-bought pure vanilla extract can exceed $3 an ounce.
 But steep a few vanilla beans in vodka at home, and you can cut that cost in half!